pyOpenSci/software-peer-review/how-to/review-process.md

 # Review Process

-This page walks through the process of leading a package for pyOpenSci
+This page walks through the process of leading a package review for pyOpenSci.

 ## Editor checklist: Get Started With Leading a Package Review